Packrafting in Stabbursdalen National Park. 9 days

 Day 3 to 8

-We start our expedition by hiking about 9 kilometers from Jotka ountain cabin to Upper Stabbursdalen lake.
-On the shores of Upper Stabbursdalen lake we reinflate our Packrafts and padle accross the Upper and Lower Stabbursdalen lakes before we start on the river.
+After breakfast by the shores of Upper Stabbursdalen lake we reinflate our Packrafts and padle accross the Upper and Lower Stabbursdalen lakes before we start on the river.
 This gives you plenty of time to familiarize yourself with the convenient, light weight, stable and easily manouverable Pack rafts.
 On our way down the river we will be in and out of the river several times, giving you a nice combination of "resting" on the river and streaching your legs by walking past the rougher sections of the river.

 We will be camping in tents along the river, but please feel free to sleep next to the camp fire under the open sky if you like.
-The river is rich in brown trout so if you would like to catch your own food you are welcome to (fishing license can be purchased before leaving Jotka mountain cabin.
+The river is rich in brown trout so if you would like to catch your own food you are welcome to (fishing license can be purchased before leaving Alta.
 Not included in the tour price).

 We arrive at the coast and Stabbursneset in the Porsanger Fjord.
-We check in at Stabbursdalen Lodge where warm showers, soft beds and our last dinner together awaits us.
+We will stay overnight in a cabin, where warm showers, soft beds and our last dinner together awaits us.

 Breakfast and journey home.

 |Wind- and waterproof jacket (e.g. GoreTex, BreTex or similar membrane fabric)||1|